Alexia Putellas: 2009–13: Youth success

-Senior

-Spain
+2013–17: Senior debut and tournament disappointments

 Putellas earned her first cap for the Spain senior national team in a 2–2 pre-tournament friendly draw with Denmark in Vejle in June 2013.
 The following day, national team coach Ignacio Quereda confirmed her as a member of his 23-player squad for the 2013 European Championship finals in Sweden.
 She and friend Virginia Torrecilla were called up as part of Quereda's plan to add the "freshness" of youth players in with senior figures.
 Reflecting on the differences between men's and women's football in Spain shortly after being called up, Putellas said that stereotypes in society prevented the Spain women's team from seeing the same success as the men's, despite having the same technical quality.
 In Spain's first match of the 2013 Euro, Putellas made her competitive match debut when she was subbed on against England.
 She scored the winner at the end of added time in Spain's 3–2 victory with a header, her first senior international goal.
 The win was Spain's first win at a Euro tournament in 16 years, their first win against England in 17 years, as well as their only win of that tournament.
-Putellas was a substitute again in the team's next match against France.
-She then started in the group match against Russia, and as Spain were eliminated by Norway in the quarter-final.
+Putellas played in all of Spain's matches in the tournament: as a substitute again in the team's next match against France, before starting in the group match against Russia and as Spain were eliminated by Norway in the quarter-final.

 In May 2015, Putellas was called up as part of Spain's squad at the 2015 FIFA Women's World Cup in Canada, their first ever participation in a World Cup.
-She started every game in the tournament, where Spain put up an uninspiring display of two losses and a draw.
+Already a reference in Spanish women's football at the age of 20, she started every game in the tournament, where Spain put up an uninspiring display of two losses and a draw.
 Her and her 22 teammates in the squad called for the resignation of long-tenured coach Ignacio Quereda, citing poor preparation for the tournament and lost confidence.

 Under Putellas' former coach with Spain's U-17s, Jorge Vilda, she was called up to Spain's 2017 UEFA Women's Euro squad.
 She started in each of Spain's group stage games at the UEFA Women's Euro 2017, where they advanced to the knockouts on a head-to-head tiebreaker with a record of one win and two losses.
 Spain was defeated by Austria on penalties, where she was subbed in at the 68th minute.